- Coronavirus disease 2019 or COVID-19 is a new respiratory virus first identified in Wuhan, Hubei Province, China.

 - Antigen test.
 This COVID-19 test detects certain proteins in the virus.
 Using a nose or throat swab to get a fluid sample, rapid antigen tests can produce results in minutes.
 A positive antigen test result is considered very accurate, but there's an increased chance of false-negative results — meaning it's possible to be infected with the virus but still have a negative result.
 Depending on the situation, your health care provider may recommend a PCR test to confirm a negative antigen test result.

 NOTE: While they sound similar, antigen tests are not the same as antibody tests.
 Antibody, or serology, tests are used to detect a past infection with COVID-19 and require a blood sample to detect the presence of antibodies.
 Antibody tests are not designed to detect an active infection of the virus and should not be used for diagnostic purposes.

 Free community COVID-19 diagnostic testing is widely available and test types vary by testing site.
 There also may be minimum ages for certain types of tests.
 For more information and locations near you visit our testing page or call 2-1-1.

-Symptoms reported for patients with COVID-19 have included cough, shortness of breath or difficulty breathing, fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
+Symptoms reported for patients with COVID-19 have included fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.